 I thought this would be easy.
 I know my personal ranking for the Mass Effect games.
 Ask and I’ll shout them out without hesitation, like a sleeper agent responding to a deeply embedded activation phrase.
-The problem is, everyone knows their personal ranking for the Mass Effect series and carries them as if the arrangement of three numbers were the only universal truth they have.
+The problem is, everyone knows their personal ranking for the Mass Effect series and carries them as if the arrangement of a few numbers were the only universal truth they have.

 Now, in ascending order of goodness....